How to Apply

 REQUIREMENTS + Experience levels

 Courses range in level from introductory to advanced.
 Each course description notes a level of experience required.
+Due to the immersive nature of our program, students may only take one course per session.

 Course levels are listed with each course description: